 Georgetown offers a Ph.D. in Theological and Religious Studies, an interdisciplinary program that allows students to pursue the critical and comparative study of theology and religion.
-With nearly thirty full-time faculty members, the Theology Department has specialists in Christianity, Islam, Judaism, Hinduism, Buddhism, Confucianism and Daoism.
+With over twenty full-time faculty members, the Theology and Religious Studies Department has specialists in Christianity, Islam, Judaism, Hinduism, Buddhism, Confucianism, and Daoism.
 Our faculty have particular expertise in the following areas: religion and public life, comparative theology, philosophy of religion, religious ethics, scriptural interpretation, and religion and globalization.
-The Doctoral Program welcomes applications from students specializing in a particular field of interest to our faculty, as well as from students whose research interests grapple with questions of interreligious understanding and contemporary issues of religious pluralism in an increasingly globalized and multicultural world.
+The Doctoral Program welcomes applications from students whose research interests grapple with questions of interreligious understanding and contemporary issues of religious pluralism in an increasingly globalized and multicultural world.

 Students admitted to our program receive five years of full funding, which includes tuition, health coverage, and a generous stipend.
 Our program also allocates funding for conference travel, and our current students regularly present at national and international conferences.
 Current students have also received grants and awards from outside fellowships for summer language study and dissertation research.